UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 > see an input variable `skipna`, which by default is set to `skipna=True`.
 This means that
 > `pandas` will skip `NaN` values when computing statistics.

-### Calculating summary statistics on the dataframe
+### Calculating summary statistics on dataframes

 What if you want to calculate summary statistics on an entire dataframe?
-Well, it turns out that the functions in Table {numref}`tab:basic-summary-statistics` can be applied to a whole data frame!
+Well, it turns out that the functions in {numref}`tab:basic-summary-statistics` can be applied to a whole data frame!
 For example, we can ask for the number of rows that each column has using `count`.
 ```{code-cell} ipython3
 region_lang.count()
 ```
 Not surprisingly, they are all the same.
-We could ask for the `mean`, but `pandas` doesn't know how to compute the mean of `"Vancouver"` and `"Halifax"`.
+We could also ask for the `mean`, but some of the columns in `region_lang` contain string data with words like `"Vancouver"` and `"Halifax"`---for these columns there is no way for `pandas` to compute the mean.
 So we provide the keyword `numeric_only=True` so that it only computes the mean of columns with numeric values.
-This is also needed if you want the `sum` or the `std`.
+This is also needed if you want the `sum` or `std`.
 ```{code-cell} ipython3
 region_lang.mean(numeric_only=True)
 ```
-If we ask for the `max` or the `min`, `pandas` will give you the largest or smallest number for columns with numeric values.
-For columns with text, it will return the most repeated value for `max` and the least repeated for `min`.
+If we ask for the `min` or the `max`, `pandas` will give you the smallest or largest number for columns with numeric values.
+For columns with text, it will return the least repeated value for `min` and the most repeated value for `max`.
 Again, if you only want the minimum and maximum value for numeric columns, you can provide `numeric_only=True`.
 ```{code-cell} ipython3
 region_lang.max()